 This is so much easier and faster than traditional cinnamon rolls.
 I’m the kind of mom that’s never going to make regular cinnamon rolls.
 That’s just way too much work for me, so this is a compromise I’m willing to accept.
 I hope you enjoy the best gluten-free cinnamon cake recipe ever.

 Do you like cakes when they are hot or cold more?
-Let us know in the comments and how you enjoyed the recipe.
+Let us know in the comments and how you enjoyed this gluten-free cinnamon cake.

 You may also like these recipes:Print